Customer Service AI Use Cases- How Businesses Can Deliver Real Value

 Putting aside any immediate expectations for Terminators or Star Wars droids, the customer service industry is clearly experiencing the beginning of a shift towards artificial intelligence reliant systems.

-While the initial expectations of robots taking over significant parts of customer interactions is not yet a reality, it is clear that we can look forward to a future where AI platforms will power call centers and drive the customer experience to new heights, in collaboration with human agents.
+It is evident from just several AI customer service use cases that we can look forward to a future where AI platforms will power call centers and drive the customer experience to new heights, in collaboration with human agents.